pgherveou/gulp-awspublish/README.md

 Create a through stream that create or update a cache file using file s3 path and file etag.
 Consecutive runs of publish will use this file to avoid reuploading identical files.

-Cache file is save in the current working dir and is named.awspublish-bucket.
-The cache file is flushed to disk every 10 files just to be safe :).
+Cache file is save in the current working dir and is named `.awspublish-<bucket>`.
+The cache file is flushed to disk every 10 files just to be safe.

 #### Publisher.sync([prefix])

 create a transform stream that delete old files from the bucket.
 You can speficy a prefix to sync a specific directory.
-Both new and delete files are written to the stream.
-Deleted file will have s3.state property set to delete.

 > **warning** `sync` will delete files in your bucket that are not in your local folder.